SteveLeve/sonicjs_project_template/WARP.md

 ## Project Overview

-This is a **production-ready template** for creating community-focused websites that scale globally with Cloudflare's edge network.
-The template is designed to be fully configurable for any domain and community type.
+This is a **SonicJS community template** that provides automated infrastructure setup and documentation framework for the SonicJS headless CMS.
+SonicJS is designed as a single integrated Astro application that includes both admin UI and public-facing content in one deployment.

 **Current Configuration:**
 - Domain: `{{DOMAIN}}`